thebeliever1812/personal-portfolio/README.md

 - ☁️ Deployed seamlessly via **Vercel**
 - 🧱 Clean code structure: `components/`, `config/`, `styles/`
 - 📫 Includes **contact information** and **contribution guidelines**

+> 📌 This project is intended for portfolio/demo purposes only.
+Please do not reuse the code without permission.